Amir-pn/Step-motor-/README.md

 # Step-motor-

-Here is the code written in C for running a step motor implementing AVR microcontroller, which was used in a real project (medical device).
+Here is a code written in C for running a step motor implementing AVR microcontroller, which was used in a real project (medical device).
 In this project the precise movement of the motor was required.